nicholashew/fb-album-downloader/readme.md

 now you can this run http://localhost:8888/ on your browsers

+#### The Promise
+Currently the download album will crash for sometimes while download for large files, this will be the next target to fix.

 ### simpleDownload.html + fbPhotoSaver.js
 Another simple manual downloading photos from facebok <br/>